 - make logging work just as well for the small CLI process as the large distributed application, and with similar amounts of ease.
 Pursuant to this I really think that any logging system or architecture that requires lots of extra stuff (agents, forwarders, rotation tools, etc.) to actually be able to use the logs is overkill.
 There’s nothing particularly exciting about sending logs over the network (or to a file, or a local socket,) and it should be possible to reduce the amount of complexity in this part of the deployment, which is good for just about everyone.

-- provide good interfaces and paradigms for replacing or custimizing core
+- provide good interfaces and paradigms for replacing or custimizing

-log messages.
-This is a logging tool kit that can grow and develop with your
+filter and format log messages.
+This is a logging tool kit that can

-- in the x hierarchy include implementations for many messaging formats, and tools: use grip implementations to send alerts to telegram, email, slack, jira, etc. Also, support for sending logs _directly_ to wherever they need to be (splunk, syslog, etc.).
-Whever the logs need to be, grip should be able to get you there.
+hierarchy include implementations for many messaging formats, and tools: use grip implementations to send alerts to telegram, email, slack, jira, etc. Also, support for sending logs _directly to wherever they need to be (splunk, syslog, etc.).
+Whever the logs need to be, grip should be able to get you there. - The core grip package provides logging multiplexers, buffers, and batching tools to help control and manage the flow of logging from your application code to whatever logging backend you’re targeting.'

 - Implementations and bridges between grip’s interfaces and other logging framework and tools.
 Grip attempts to make it possible to become the logging system for existing applications without needing to replace all logging call sites immediately (or ever!)

-- Tools to support using grip interfaces and backends inside of other tools: you can use a grip Sender as a writer, or access a standard-library logger implementation that writes to the underlying grip logger.
+as a writer, or access a standard-library logger implementation that writes to the underlying grip logger.

 - logging should be fast, but speed of logging only really matters when data volume is really high, which is usually a problem for any logger: when data volume is lower even a really slow logger is still faster than the network or the file system.
 Picking a logger that’s fast, given this, is typically a poor optimization.
 Grip should be fast enough for any real world application and contains enough flexibility to provide an optimized path for distributing log messages as needed.